 We took the average bar manager salary from the five largest nationwide employment websites and averaged that for a truly representative number.
 The average bar manager salary in the U.S. is $45,383 per year.

 Given that number combined with the fact that bar manager duties (everything from marketing and restaurant SEO to creating opening and closing checklists to menu engineering—all types of menus) take an average of 60 hours per week, bar managers make an average of $14.55 an hour.
-Bar managers might even have to compile a bar operations manual or a bar staff training manual.
+Bar managers might even have to compile a bar operations manual or a server training manual.
 They have a lot of responsibility in maintaining bar and restaurant operations.
 They even need to know how to spot a bartender stealing.

 Here’s the data we used: